-- Align with Cork City Centre Movement Strategy where feasible; - Target key interchange locations; and - Minimise divided services on one-way sections or routes where possible.
+Align with Cork City Centre Movement Strategy where practicable;

+- Target key interchange locations; and - Minimise divided services on one-way sections or routes where possible.

-A future review of the one-way systems that inhibit bus movement and connectivity outside of the scope of the Movement Strategy is proposed.
+A future review of the one-way systems that inhibit bus movement and connectivity, which is outside of the scope of the Strategy, is proposed.

 This will include a review of the key locations including the South Mall, George's Quay and Anglesea Street.